thuhcsi/interspeech2021-conversational-tts/README.md

 A: When you are in primary school, is there any friend in school that also lives around your home?
 A: They live next to your home, or nearby?
 B: Yes, there were a few go ... good ... good friends at that time.
-(B is stuttering.)
+(B was stuttering.)
 B: And we were playing well.
 B: And I still remember that a ... a friend's mom cooked delicious buns.
 A: (Is this friend) A little girl?